CommunitySolidServer/tutorials/getting-started.md

         acl:Read, acl:Write, acl:Control.
 ```

-A full explanation of all triples can be found in the WAC specification.
+A full explanation of all triples can be found in the WAC specification,
+but we give a short summary here.
 The first block makes it so the root container (`acl:accessTo <./>`)
 is readable (`acl:mode acl:Read`)
 by all agents (`acl:agentClass foaf:Agent`).